 If you plan on visiting the pool deck, you'll want a bathing suit, sunscreen, and other pool essentials.
 You may also want to pack a dinner outfit, especially if you are going to dine in a specialty restaurant and arrive at the terminal in very casual clothes.

 Please note that you will need to carry this bag with you until your stateroom is ready, which is typically around 1 pm.
-So, if you have an early port arrival time, you'll want to ensure the bag isn't too heavy to lug around, as you'll need to bring it everywhere you go.
+So, if you have an early port arrival time, you'll want to make sure the bag isn't too heavy to lug around, since you'll need to carry it everywhere you go.

 Prepare Your Luggage